 RHI - The Renewable Heat Incentive

-Chris Huhne in March 2011 announced details of the Renewable Heat Incentive.
+Chris Huhne this morning announced details of the Renewable Heat Incentive.
 The RHI has been in the pipeline for a long time, and exact details have been a long time coming.

-The RHI will now start in full in Summer 2014, a little disappointing from what we were expecting to be announced.
+The RHI will start in full in October 2012, a little disappointing from what we were expecting to be announced.
 At this time, people who have renewable heat installations, such as Ground and air source heat pumps, and solar thermal panels for their hot water, will be eligible for a payment for every kWh that is generated in this way.
 The payments per kWh will be consulted on later this year.

 In the interim, Government has offered a one-off payment, called an RHI 'premium' payment for all installations from July of this year.
 There are, however, caveats...

-When RHI goes live in Summer 2014, all of the installations that qualify for the premium payment will AUTOMATICALLY qualify for full RHI, and installations going back to July 2009 may also qualify for inclusion.
+When RHI goes live in October 2012, all of the installations that qualify for the premium payment will AUTOMATICALLY qualify for full RHI, and installations going back to July 2009 may also qualify for inclusion.

 We still fully suspect at this stage that qualification in all instances will rely on both product and installer to be MCS accreditted, regardless of technology.